 Many Blue Mountains day trip itineraries will offer this as part of the day as it is en route to the Blue Mountains and can be easily visited on the way there or the way back to Sydney.
 Personally I like to ask my own guests whether they plan to visit other similar zoos during their stay and make the decision based on that.
 For anyone with limited time during their visit, Featherdale is a great inclusion and gives access to an array of Australian native animals such as koalas, kangaroos, emus, crocodiles, wombats and many others.
 If you plan on visiting Taronga Zoo or other zoos during your stay then you may prefer to spend more of your day enjoying being immersed in the mountains.

-In my opinion, absolutely.
-This is an excellent presentation that only goes for 25 minutes yet gives you an excellent introduction to Aboriginal culture and history, with music, dance, story.
+This is an interesting presentation that only goes for 25 minutes yet gives you an excellent introduction to Aboriginal culture and history, with music, dance, story.
 The local tribes are thought to have been in the Blue Mountains area for over 20,000 years so this is a great inclusion for anyone who wants to have a well informed experience.
 Great option especially if the weather is wet or wild during your visit.
 You can read more by clicking Waradah Aboriginal Show.
 (As of mid 2018 this show has been changed to a general Australian history theme but still has sections dedicated to indigenous culture)